Rdawson96/usa-landmark-quiz/README.md

 | Buttons hover | check that the buttons change color when the mouse is hovered over them | PASS |

 #### Browser Compatibility

+The website has been tested on the following browsers:
+- Google Chrome
+  - No appearance, responsiveness nor functionality issues.
+- Microsoft edge
+  - No appearance, responsiveness nor functionality issues.
+- Safari
+  - No appearance, responsiveness nor functionality issues.

 ## Bugs